AndrewBurian/c4/README.md

 ## Loading

-As the step before any actual compilation starts, the loader is extremely simple.
+As the step before any actual compilation starts, the loader is relatively simple.

 It loads files, finds and processes pre-processing directives, and then fetches other local or external resources if needed.

-The Loader then supplies named byte-streams to the rest of the compiler to act on.
+To support many resources across many compilations, the loader is broken into three layers, fetching, pre-processing, and caching.

+This process is also one of the few that is thread-safe, allowing for fetching of resources in parallel.
+Other componenets of the compiler get references to the DSL bytes in memory from the loader.
+They all share the same underlying data, but each get their own `bytes.Reader` allocated on top of them to allow safe concurrent reads.

+The loader is at [`compiler/loader`](./compiler/loader)

 ## Lexing